prl-theworkshop/prl-theworkshop.github.io/prl2022-icaps/README.md

 Please format submissions  in AAAI style (see instructions in [Author Kit 2021 at AAAI, http://www.aaai.org/Publications/Templates/AuthorKit22.zip](http://www.aaai.org/Publications/Templates/AuthorKit22.zip)).
 Authors considering submitting to the workshop papers rejected from other conferences, please ensure you  do  your  utmost to  address  the  comments given  by the reviewers.
-Please do  not submit papers that are already accepted for the main ICAPS conference to the workshop.
+Papers accepted to the main ICAPS conference may be considered in the extended abstract form.

 Some accepted long  papers will be accepted as contributed  talks.
 All accepted long and short papers and extended abstracts  will be given a slot in the poster